MariaBloom2/Parametric-Lamp/README.md

 ## Description

-Parametric-Lamp is an interactive web-based application, which enables the user to select his disered size and shape of a wooden lamp.
+Parametric-Lamp is an interactive web-based application, which enables the user to select his desired size and shape of a wooden lamp.
 The user can change the values of the following sliders:

 - the total width